vincenzofranchino/paddlegame/README.md

 # paddlegame
 <br>
-simple paddlegame reproduction in C using SDL
+Simple Paddle Game reproduction in C using SDL